 Severely damaged tooth

-The main benefit of inlays and onlays is that they are more conservative and preserve more original tooth structure.
-However, if your tooth is very damaged then you don’t need a conservative restoration.
-Severely damaged teeth are better restored with a full-coverage crown.
-These types of crowns protect your whole tooth structure above the gum lines.
-In contrast, placing an inlay or onlay leaves your tooth vulnerable to more damage and possibly even tooth loss.
-Talk to your dentist to see if your tooth is better suited for a conservative restoration like inlays and onlays or for full-coverage crown.
-Call us today at (949) 481-2540 to schedule your consultation and learn more about your treatment options.
+The main benefit of inlays and onlays is that they are more conservative, thus preserving more original tooth structure.
+However, if your tooth is severely damaged, then there’s no need for a conservative restoration.
+Severely damaged teeth are better restored with a full-coverage crown that protects the entire tooth.
+Placing an inlay or onlay will leave these teeth vulnerable to further damage and could lead to infection or tooth loss.
+Talk to your dentist to see if your tooth is better suited for a conservative restoration like an inlay or onlay, or if a full-coverage crown is the better way to go.

 Root canal treated teeth

-Teeth which are treated with root canal become weak and brittle over time.
-This happens because root canal removes blood flow to your tooth along with the nerve structure.
-As a result, your tooth becomes fragile and is likely to break over time.
+Root canal treated teeth should always be restored with a full-coverage crown instead of an inlay or onlay.
+Root canal removes blood flow to your tooth, as a result, your tooth becomes fragile and weak over time.
 Placing a full-coverage crown is a much better option to protect root canal treated teeth.
-Inlays and onlays don’t cover the entire tooth and can lead to further damage to root canal treated teeth.
+Inlays and onlays don’t cover the entire tooth and lead to further damage to these teeth.

-If you have several missing teeth in your mouth the we always that you go with full-coverage crowns instead of inlays and onlays.
-For one, missing teeth is a sign of failure to maintain proper oral hygiene.
-As a result, going with a stronger and more durable restoration option is a better decision.
-Additionally, patients with missing teeth overcompensate by placing added pressure onto their remaining teeth.
-The added bite pressure causes inlays and onlays to fracture.
-Consequently, it’s best to go with full-coverage crowns if you have multiple missing teeth in your mouth.
+Avoid inlays and onlays if you have several missing teeth in your mouth.
+First off, missing teeth is a sign of failure to maintain proper oral hygiene.
+As a result, going with a stronger and more durable restoration is probably a better decision.
+Additionally, patients with missing teeth overcompensate by placing additional forces onto their remaining teeth.
+This added bite pressure causes inlays and onlays to fracture.
+Consequently, it’s best to go with full-coverage crowns when you have multiple missing teeth in your mouth.

 Inlays and onlays in San Clemente, Orange County

-If you’re interested in receiving inlays or onlays to restore your teeth then give us a call today.
+Give us a call today to you’re learn more about restoring your teeth with inlays and onlays.
 We are conveniently located in downtown San Clemente, Orange County.
 You can reach us at (949)481-2540 or book your appointment online today.
-Our dentist, Dr. Jazayeri, will help you decided if an inlay or onlay is a good treatment option for you.
-We offer customized ceramic and porcelain inlays and onlays to help meet your functional and aesthetic needs.
+Our dentist, Dr. Jazayeri, will help you decided if an inlay or onlay is a good treatment option or if you should go with a filling or crown instead.
+We offer customized ceramic inlays and onlays to help meet your functional and aesthetic needs.
 Don’t wait until your damaged tooth develops an infection or turns into a toothache!
-Give us a call to schedule your appointment at our San Clemente office today.
+Give us a call to schedule your appointment today.

 Interested in purchasing treatment directly online?
 Click on the link below to go to my online store now: